Project LocationBoise and Nampa, ID

 Project ContactLance Davisson firstname.lastname@example.org

-The Treasure Valley Municipal Parks Project is a partnership between the Treasure Valley Canopy Network (Network) and cities of Boise and Nampa.
+The Treasure Valley Municipal Parks Project is a partnership between the Treasure Valley Canopy Network (Network) and the City of Boise.
 Located at the heart of Idaho’s Treasure Valley, this is one of the fastest growing metropolitan areas in the United States.
 Our cities are committed to building healthy and vibrant public spaces for all citizens to enjoy.

 This project is the first pilot in the Treasure Valley City Forest Credits Program, administered by the Treasure Valley Canopy Network.
 As the Network continues to build collaborative partners and planting projects, we anticipate many more opportunities for financial support of our regional program.